List of EastEnders characters introduced in 1993: Snip Gibbons

 Clive "Snip" Gibbons, played by Steve Sweeney, is a friend of Phil (Steve McFadden) and Grant Mitchell (Ross Kemp).
 He begins frequenting The Queen Victoria pub at the invitation of the Mitchells in February 1993, along with several of their other friends.
 Nigel Bates (Paul Bradley) shows obvious dislike for Snip, mainly because he is frequently teased and tormented by him.
 Bar manager, Clyde Tavernier (Steven Woodcock), also has several run-ins with him.
 Snip orders him around, acts in a rowdy manner and antagonises him.
 Clyde becomes too annoyed so he throws Snip and his friends out of The Vic one night, much to the anger of Phil and Grant, who are trying to secure a business deal with Snip.

 When Snip and his friends refuse to vacate the pub after closing time one evening, Clyde threatens to quit his job unless they leave.
 They don't, so Clyde quits but he contacts his boss, Sharon Mitchell (Letitia Dean), who is holidaying in America.
 Sharon returns to find that many of her regulars are refusing to drink at The Vic, mainly because of Snip.
-She takes control and bars Grant's friends (including Snip), causing him much humiliation, and he ends up hitting her.And Grant was later arrested for hitting Sharon and a police officer during a disturbance at the Vic a week later witnessed by Michelle Fowler (Susan Tully).
+She takes control and bars Grant's friends (including Snip) from the pub.

 Audrey Whittingham

 Audrey Whittingham, played by Shirley Dixon, kidnaps Vicki Fowler (Samantha Leigh Martin) while she is waiting to be collected outside Walford Primary School.
 A police investigation is launched.
-Prime suspect is Jack Woodman (James Gilbey), who is infatuated with Vicki's mother Michelle Fowler (Susan Tully), however Audrey and Vicki are identified by the shopkeeper of a toy store several days later.
+Prime suspect is Jack Woodman (James Gilbey), who is infatuated with Vicki's mother Michelle Fowler (Susan Tully); however, Audrey and Vicki are identified by the shopkeeper of a toy store several days later.
 Audrey had used a cheque to pay for Vicki's toys and the police were able to trace her to her home.
 Vicki is returned to her mother unharmed and Audrey is arrested.

 Michelle becomes very emotional and protective over Vicki for a while after, refusing to let her outside or attend school.
 She think she can see glimpses of Audrey everywhere she goes, which everyone tells her is impossible, as Audrey has been imprisoned.
 However, Michelle isn't being paranoid as Audrey turns up on her doorstep shortly after hoping to explain her actions.
 She has endured a series of tragedies, starting with the death of her baby daughter many years earlier, and later in life the death of one of her sons and her husband.
 Her other son lives abroad and she has become lonely and desperate.
 She began to wonder what her daughter would have turned out like and when she saw Vicki alone she decided to take her, although she claims that she intended to bring her back eventually.
 Michelle is furious and can not forgive Audrey for the trauma she put her and Vicki through.